Randy Wayne: Life and career

-In 2011, Wayne starred as Dick in the movie Cougar Hunting.
-He also starred in the 2011 movie Honey 2 co-starring Katerina Graham.
-In 2011 he played a side character named 'Matt' in HBO's True Blood for two episodes.
-In 2012, Wayne starred as a young skater named Caleb in the movie Hardflip.
+In 2011, Wayne starred as Dick in the film Cougar Hunting.
+He also starred in the 2011 film Honey 2 co-starring Katerina Graham.
+In 2011, he played a side character named 'Matt' in HBO's True Blood for two episodes.
+In 2012, Wayne starred as a young skater named Caleb in the film Hardflip.
 He also starred as Johnny in the horror film Hold Your Breath co-starring Katrina Bowden.
-Wayne had a role as Luke in the movie Heart of the Country.
+Wayne had a role as Luke in the film Heart of the Country.
 In 2013, he starred as Cyrus Rothwell in the crime film The Freemason.
-In 2014, Wayne had roles in movies Android Cop, where he played role of Android Cop and Mantervention.
+In 2014, Wayne had roles in the films Android Cop, where he played the role of Android Cop and Mantervention.

 In 2015, Wayne starred as Mike in the horror film Paranormal Island co-starring Briana Evigan.
-He also starred as Joel Gilbert in the family friendly film The Ivy League Farmer.
+He also starred as Joel Gilbert in the family-friendly film The Ivy League Farmer.
 In 2016, Wayne starred as Collin Jenkins in the thriller film Cassidy Way co-starring Christopher Rich.
 He starred as Thomas J. Ryan in the history drama film Union Bound.
-He had supporting roles as Graham in the romantic comedy Accidentally Engaged and as Oliver in thriller The Last Bid.
+He had supporting roles as Graham in the romantic comedy Accidentally Engaged and as Oliver in the thriller The Last Bid.
 In 2017, he starred as Johnny Taylor in the thriller film Death Pool.
-That year, he also starred as Jeff in the horror movie Escape Room.
-He also had a supporting role as Scott Schaeffer in the Hallmark Christmas movie Enchanted Christmas.
+That year, he also starred as Jeff in the horror film Escape Room.
+He also had a supporting role as Scott Schaeffer in the Hallmark Christmas film Enchanted Christmas.

-Wayne had a recurring role as Matthew Johnson in the season 3 of the web series The Bay.
+Wayne had a recurring role as Matthew Johnson in season 3 of the web series The Bay.
 He also had a supporting role as Detective Jake Dark in the film Paint It Red.
 He starred as Stephen in the short film It Happened Again Last Night alongside Gabrielle Stone.
 Wayne had a supporting role as Detective Jacobs in the film Cops and Robbers.
 In 2018, Wayne played the role of David Carter in the direct-to-video horror film Hellraiser: Judgment.

-Personal life

-Wayne confirmed via his Twitter account that he voted for Donald Trump during the 2020 United States presidential election.